Intersex rights in Germany

 Intersex people in Germany have legal recognition of their rights to physical integrity and bodily autonomy, with exceptions, but no specific protections from discrimination on the basis of sex characteristics.
-In response to an inquiry by the German Ethics Council in 2012, the government passed legislation in 2013 designed to classify some intersex infants to a de facto third category.
+In response to an inquiry by the German Ethics Council in 2012, the government passed legislation in 2013 designed to classify some intersex infants as a de facto third category.
 The legislation has been criticized by civil society and human rights organizations as misguided.

-Research published in 2016 found no substantive reduction in numbers of intersex medical interventions on infants and children with intersex conditions in the period from 2005 to 2014.
-In 2021 the Bundestag passed legal protections, albeit protections that have been criticized due to exceptions to the law.
+Research published in 2016 found no substantive reduction in the numbers of intersex medical interventions for infants and children with intersex conditions in the period from 2005 to 2014.
+In 2021, the Bundestag (the German parliament) passed legal protections, albeit protections that have been criticized due to exceptions to the law.

 History

-The 12th-century canon law collection known as the Decretum Gratiani states that "Whether an hermaphrodite may witness a testament, depends on which sex prevails" ("Hermafroditus an ad testamentum adhiberi possit, qualitas sexus incalescentis ostendit.").
+The 12th-century canon law collection known as the Decretum Gratiani states that "Whether a hermaphrodite may witness a testament, depends on which sex prevails" ("Hermaphroditus an ad testamentum adhiberi possit, qualitas sexus incalescentis ostendit.").
 On ordainment, Raming, Macy and Cook found that the Decretum Gratiani states, "item Hermafroditus.
 If therefore the person is drawn to the feminine more than the male, the person does not receive the order.
 If the reverse, the person is able to receive but ought not to be ordained on account of deformity and monstrosity."
 Historical accounts of intersex people are scarce, but 19th-century medical journals document Gottlieb Göttlich, a man who made a living from being studied by medical practitioners, and Karl Dürrge.
 Dürrge also made his living as a medical subject, but his life also illustrates the historical legal tradition.
 Assigned female at birth, Dürrge changed name and designation to male as an adult, in line with articles Articles 19-24 of the Prussian Code of 1792, which enabled hermaphrodites to choose to live as either male or female from the age of majority.

 In the 20th century, the term intersex was coined by the German-born geneticist Richard Goldschmidt.
 In 1932 gynecologist and obstetrician Hans Naujoks performed what was described as the first complete and comprehensive intersex surgery and hormone treatment on a patient with both ovarian and testicular tissue, at the University of Marburg.
 The female patient was described as fully functional after surgery and, starting in 1934, spontaneously menstruated.